ros2/ros2_documentation/source/Installation/Eloquent/Windows-Install-Binary.rst

 Stay up-to-dated
 ^^^^^^^^^^^^^^^^

-To keep up-to-dated with the latest builds, run:
+To keep up-to-date with the latest builds, run:

 .. code-block:: bash